Fire Department

 The CVFD sets off fireworks for the community on Halloween Night, at the conclusion of the Parade of Lights, and on Canada Day, weather permitting.

-Smoke Alarm
+Smoke Alarms

 Smoke alarms save lives!
 Often fire investigations reveal smoke alarms were not present or had expired batteries.
 Often fires start at night, and smoke may not wake us up.
 It is important to have smoke alarms installed and either wired in by an electrician or if smoke alarms have batteries, set an annual date such as January 1st to replace the batteries.